thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 	    self.navigationItem.leftBarButtonItem = button;
     }

 We want our add button to be on our navigation bar, so create an instance of `UIBarButtonItem`.
-The `target:action:` portion of the `UIBarButtonItem` init method sets the button up to call the `addButtonPressed` method when the button is tapped.
+The `target:action:` portion of the `UIBarButtonItem` initializer method sets the button up to call the `-addButtonPressed` method when the button is tapped.

 In order to see the `button` on the navigation bar, set it as the `leftBarButtonItem` on the view controller's `navigationItem`.